illusorier/123/React/Component.md

 ## Rendering a Component

-Previously, we only encountered React elements that
+Previously, we only encountered React elements that represents DOM tags:

 ### Composing Components